medmunds/tox-gh-matrix/README.md

 ### Handling ignore outcome

-If you use tox's [`ignore_outcome`][ignore-outcome] setting to allow failures in certain environments, the jobs for those toxenvs will always show up in GitHub's actions log as successful.
+If you use tox's [`ignore_outcome`][ignore-outcome] setting to allow failures in certain testenvs, those jobs will always appear successful in GitHub's actions log.

-You may prefer to hoist the failure handling up to the workflow level, so you can see which toxenvs have failed in the actions log.
+You may prefer to hoist the failure handling up to the workflow level, so you can see which environments have failed in the actions log.

 tox-gh-matrix adds `"ignore_outcome": true` to each matrix item where your tox.ini specifies that option.
-You can check this in the workflow's [`continue-on-error`][continue-on-error] job step setting with `continue-on-error: ${{ matrix.tox.ignore_outcome == true }}`.
+You can check this in the workflow's [`continue-on-error`][continue-on-error] job step setting.

 You'll also need prevent tox from *actually* ignoring failures during those workflow runs.
 Tox doesn't have a built-in way to "ignore